 It would also serve as Franco’s epitaph.
 The song was recorded around the time rumors began to circulate over Franco’s dramatic and rapid weight loss and sometimes emaciated looking presence on stage.
 And while he never publicly acknowledged that he had the disease, some viewed the song as close to an admission as he would ever give.

-His oratory (sermon might be a better word!) in French was a call to arms, if you will, while he vocalises in Lingala the condition of one who's fallen ill to the disease and become an outcast family and friends.
+His oratory in French was a call to arms, if you will, while he vocalises in Lingala the condition of one who's fallen ill to the disease and become an outcast family and friends.

 In October 1989, Franco died in a Belgian hospital from AIDS-related complications.
 More than a generation after his death, the song and its message remains, in my opinion, the most poignant and powerful musical statement about AIDS I’ve ever heard.